Zakaria-Latif/Omnifood-Website/README.md

  simple landing page for a brand called Omnifood

  #Thank you for downloading the omnifood landing page i hope you like it 😊😊
+ You can see the live version here : [omnifood-website](https://omni-foood.netlify.app/)

 This is built and taught from a Udemy Course [Build Responsive Real World Websites with HTML5 and CSS3](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)